Lifetime Health Cover Loading

 If you take out hospital cover before July 1, following your 31st birthday, you won't have to pay any LHC loading.

-New migrants to Australia: You will not have to pay a Lifetime Health Cover loading if you take out private hospital insurance within 12 months of being registered for Medicare.
+- If you are a new migrant aged over 31, you will not have LHC if you take out hospital cover within 12 months of being registered for Medicare.
+Learn more